 The formula that links heat, time and temperure is –

 kW (heat) = water flow (litres/sec) x 4.2 x Temperature rise (dt in Celcius )

 (4.2 is the specific heat of water)

 If 10Kwatts were extracted from water having a flow rate of 0.8Lit/sec then the temperature would drop by 3°C (3K).
 Use this calculator.

-You can use the form above to work out how quickly a cylinder would heat up given a known heat input, or use the formula above it.
-A flow rate of 0.0277 lit/sec would fill a 100 litres cylinder in 1 hour.
-Using the formula – a 3kW heater would rise a 100 litre cylinder by about 26 degrees in 1 hour.
+You can use the calculator above to work out how quickly a cylinder would heat up given a known heat input. e.g. A 3kW immersion heater would raise a 100 litre cylinder by about 26 degrees in one hour.